APP-Hom Method for Box Constrained Quadratic Programming: Numerical experiments

 \subsection{General BQP}

-In this part, we tested our algorithms on solving general BQPs including random non-convex BQPs and three partial differential optimization problems: the obstacle problem \cite{philippe1978finite}, the elastic-plastic torsion problem \cite{glowinski1985numerical}, and the journal bearing problem \cite{capriz1983free,cimatti1976problem}.
+In this subsection, we tested our algorithms on solving general BQPs including random non-convex BQPs, support vector machine (SVM) optimization problems and three partial differential optimization problems: the obstacle problem \cite{philippe1978finite}, the elastic-plastic torsion problem \cite{glowinski1985numerical}, and the journal bearing problem \cite{capriz1983free, cimatti1976problem}.

-$\bullet$ \textbf{Random non-convex BQP.} Similarly, we generated data in dense (NCBQP-D) and sparse (NCBQP-S) cases.
+$\bullet$ \textbf{Non-convex BQP.} In this part, we tested PP-Hom and APP-Hom on solving non-convex BQPs: the first database was generated by ourselves; the second database was downloaded from website\footnotemark[1], which was generated by Vandenbussche and Nemhauser \cite{vandenbussche2005branch}.
+We generated data in dense (NCBQP-D) and sparse (NCBQP-S) cases.
 The Matlab codes are as follows:

-~~~~$B={\rm sprandn}(n,n,\rho);Q=B'+B+\lambda*{\rm speye}(n,n)$;$r$=randn($n$,1);
+~~~~$B={\rm sprandn}(n,n,\rho);Q=B'+B+\lambda*{\rm speye}(n,n)$;$r$={\rm randn}($n$,1);

 ~~~~$l$=zeros($n$,1);$u$=10*ones($n$,1);